 Pods create spaces for individuals and groups seeking to focus or collaborate within an open environment.
-(Show here: Orangebox Air³ pods are part of a collection of pods that come in different sizes and with different amenities including SnapCab and IRYS Pods.)
+(Show here: Orangebox Air³ pods are part of a collection of pods that come in different sizes and with different amenities including IRYS Pods.)

 A touch-down destination like this one provides a spot for people to get focused work done while staying free from visual distractions.
 (Shown here: Lagunitas Focus Nook)